Tuesday t-storms, accompanied by hot temps - KTVZ

 Tuesday t-storms, accompanied by hot temps

-The thunderstorms that made landfall yesterday evening and will be hitting Central Oregon again, around 11 a.m., with a 30 percent chance of showers.
+The thunderstorms that moved through the region Monday evening will be hitting Central Oregon again, around 11 a.m., with a 30 percent chance of showers.

-We are starting our morning with thick clouds in our region, and haziness due to wildfire smoke.
-The clouds will clear out around 5 p.m. this evening as we move into Wednesday.
+We started our morning with thick clouds in our region, and haziness due to wildfire smoke.
+The clouds will clear out around 5 p.m. this evening and as we move into Wednesday.

 There's a 20 percent chance for rain showers this evening.